DAI-Lab-HERALD/General-Framework/README.md

 If you have questions regarding the usage of the framework or are interested in a collaboration, please contact J.F.Schumann@tudelft.nl.

 ## Citation
-When using this framework for your work, please cite the [initial paper](https://ieeexplore.ieee.org/abstract/document/10043012).
-Please be advised that we are planning to publish a new paper about this framework before the end of 2025, so if you do not plan to publish your work until then, please check the current preferred citation.
+When using this framework for your work, please cite the [paper](https://arxiv.org/abs/2509.14801).
+The simulation files and resulting paper results can be found here as well:
+- The file [STEP_simulations.zip](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/STEP_simulations.zip) has to be unzipped in the [Framework](https://github.com/DAI-Lab-HERALD/General-Framework/tree/main/Framework) folder.
+- The file [STEP_results.zip](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/STEP_results.zip) has to be unzipped in the [Framework](https://github.com/DAI-Lab-HERALD/General-Framework/tree/main/Framework) folder.
+Due to size constraints (Extracted data and predictions can approach over 100GB), we only share the resulting metrics reported in the paper.
+- The file [STEP_analysis.zip](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/STEP_analysis.zip) has to be unzipped in the [Framework](https://github.com/DAI-Lab-HERALD/General-Framework/tree/main/Framework) folder.

 Thank you very much.